|

 It was another draw for the Toots following an enjoyable afternoon at one of the few decent venues in this league.
 Marlow proved their worth as head of the race for second place, whilst Tooting showed the determination that leaves them unbeaten in eight games.
 Terrors were without their midfield engine room, with both Saidio Khan and Daryl Coleman suspended.
 Antonio Simeone was also on holidays leaving a very youthful bench line up that included Junior Timite following the collapse of his transfer to Poland.

 It was a mixed day for Isaiah Jones, who delivered a candidate for goal of the season but also a red card along with Marlows Chris Ovenden, all before half time.
 Jones has been, to say the least, seemed somewhat distracted in recent weeks but today he sparkled from the start and after half an hour embarked on one of his trademark runs from deep, weaving through the home side before rounding the keeper and completing a fine individual goal.
 There was nothing to chose between the teams, but in the final minute of the half everything changed.
-An injury to Jordan Wilson ended his involvement.
-Almost immediately the home side equalised from a set piece that the Terrors again failed to defend (a worrying trend) before the mass brawl that lead to the two dismissals (I missed the incident but it may have been triggered by a Jones tackle).
+The home side equalised from a set piece that the Terrors again failed to defend (a worrying trend) An injury to Jordan Wilson ended his involvement. before the mass brawl that lead to the two dismissals (I missed the incident but it may have been triggered by a Jones tackle).
 The second half followed the hardworking pattern of the first with both sides getting the ball into the final third, but not past two strong back lines and a pair of confident, but not overly stretched keepers.
 Line- Match Report by The Terror |

 ||